Armed herdsmen lay ambush on Makurdi-Lafia road, kill 3, injure others

 Confirming the development, the Security Secretary of Guma LGA, Mr. Christopher Waku said three persons were killed.

-He explained that the armed herdsmen laid ambush for two consecutive days at Ortese where they shot and killed three persons along Daudu/Ortese road along the Makurdi-Lafia Highway.
+He explained that the armed herdsmen laid ambush for two consecutive days at Ortese where they shot and killed three persons along Daudu/Ortese road on the Makurdi-Lafia Highway.

 “Today Friday in the morning they killed one person.
 All together, they killed three people.
 And the persons they killed were the locals.” he said.